markrickert/cryptohopper-dashboard-watchlist/README.md

 # cryptohopper-dashboard-watchlist

-This is a small userscript that runs in your browser extension adding the ability to "watch" certain coins in your dashboard easier by assigning an icon and changing the background color.
+This is a small userscript that runs in your browser extension adding the ability to "watch" certain coins in your account easier by assigning an icon and changing the background color.
 This allows you to track each coin over multiple hoppers with ease.

 ## Features: